-Criteria I. A degree of industrial and/or scientific innovation including a motivation for the experiment.
-(Errore.
-L'origine riferimento non è stata trovata. of the Proposal Template) The score given here should reflect the degree of innovation: if an experiment is pushing the boundaries of its domain, then it should get a higher score here then experiments testing trivial things.
-In order to demonstrate these criteria, the proposer may opt to indicate the State of the Art in the appropriate field.
+- Criteria I. A degree of industrial and/or scientific innovation including a motivation for the experiment.
+(Section B of the Proposal Template)

+The score given here should reflect the degree of innovation: if an experiment is pushing the boundaries of its domain, then it should get a higher score here then experiments testing trivial things.
+In order to demonstrate these criteria, the proposer may opt to indicate the State of the Art in the appropriate field. - Criteria II.
+A degree of industrial and/or scientific relevance (Sections B of the Proposal Template)

-- Criteria II.
-A degree of industrial and/or scientific relevance (Errore.
-L'origine riferimento non è stata trovata. of the Proposal Template) This score should reflect the industrial relevance including the expected and projected impact on the experimenter through product development or the scientific relevance and the projected impact on the organisation - Criteria III.
+This score should reflect the industrial relevance including the expected and projected impact on the experimenter through product development or the scientific relevance and the projected impact on the organisation - Criteria III.
 Clarity and methodology (Errore.
-L'origine riferimento non è stata trovata. of the Proposal Template) The experiment should be scientifically and/or technically sound.
+L'origine riferimento non è stata trovata.
+Section B of the Proposal Template)

+The experiment should be scientifically and/or technically sound.
 There should be a clear problem statement, a solid experiment design, a good methodology, etc. - Criteria IV.
-An appropriate scale and complexity of experiment in respect to its implementation and execution in the scope of Fed4FIRE+ and defined time frame (Errore.
-L'origine riferimento non è stata trovata. of the Proposal Template)
+Use of Fed4FIRE+ facilities and tools (Sections B & C of the Proposal Template)

-Use of only a single testbed is acceptable, but multi-testbed experiments are preferred.
-No distinction is made between achieving this by running the same experiment in sequence on multiple testbeds (e.g. to evaluate different wireless environments), or by running a single experiment that relies on resources from different testbed at the same time.
+The use of the proposed testbeds and tools will be evaluated on the basis of the relevance and the required complexity.
+Proposals will not be penalized for using only single testbeds or single tools, but use of multiple testbeds is stimulated, as Fed4FIRE+ is a federation of testbeds.
+No distinction is made between achieving this by running the same experiment in sequence on multiple testbeds (e.g. to evaluate different wireless environments), or by running a single experiment that relies on resources from different testbeds at the same time.
 If however proposals have made their design artificially more complex than needed just in order to use multiple testbeds, then the score will be lower.
 Similarly, if proposals have made their designs too trivial while you can easily identify opportunities for involving other testbeds that would have made the experiment stronger, then the score will also be lower.
 In order to optimise the design of the experiment, the proposer should seek information on the available testbeds.

-Criteria V. Relevance for Fed4FIRE+ framework in terms of planned facility and tools utilization and potential feedback to the project on their usage (Errore.
-L'origine riferimento non è stata trovata. of the Proposal Template) The Fed4FIRE consortium is seeking feedback regarding the available tools, procedures and testbeds.
+Criteria V. Relevance for Fed4FIRE+ framework in terms of potential feedback to the project on the planned facility and tools utilization (Section F of the Proposal Template)

+The Fed4FIRE consortium is seeking feedback regarding the available tools, procedures and testbeds.
 Proposals which can indicate that more information and feedback on the use of these tools and procedures will be provided will get a higher score.
-So the more of the Fed4FIRE tools and APIs that an experiment will use, the better.
+So the more of the Fed4FIRE tools and APIs that an experiment can provide feedback on, the better.
 If they need to use additional non-Fed4FIRE tools, that is not a problem as long as they clearly indicate the added value of these additional tools.